lianglin74/CoOp/src/qd/gpucluster/README.md

    # the following is related with the job submission.
 If you don't use the
    # submission utility here, you can set any value

-   # during job submission, aml-sdk will upload all data in this folder
-   source_directory: ./src/qd/gpucluster
-   # this is the entry point the AML will execute in the cluster
-   entry_script: aml_server.py
    config_param:
        # the path here is relative to the azure blob container
        # where the zipped source code is